 We'll just show the interesting part here, the explicit matches.
 It is matched three different times.
-Each as an "+block +handle-as-image", which is the expanded form of one of our aliases that had been defined as: "+imageblock". ("Aliases" (configuration.html#ALIASES) are defined in the first section of the actions file and typically used to combine more than one action.)
+Each as an "+block +image", which is the expanded form of one of our aliases that had been defined as: "+imageblock". ("Aliases" are defined in the first section of the actions file and typically used to combine more than one action.)

 Any one of these would have done the trick and blocked this as an unwanted image.
 This is unnecessarily redundant since the last case effectively would also cover the first.
-No point in taking chances with these guys though ;-) Note that if you want an ad or obnoxious URL to be invisible, it should be defined as "ad.doubleclick.net" is done here -- as both a "+block" (configuration.html#BLOCK) and an "+handle-as-image" (configuration.html#HANDLE-AS-IMAGE).
-The custom alias "+imageblock" just simplifies the process and make it more readable.
+No point in taking chances with these guys though ;-) Note that if you want an ad or obnoxious URL to be invisible, it should be defined as "ad.doubleclick.net" is done here -- as both a "+block" and an "+image".
+The custom alias "+imageblock" does this for us.